 "Victor has always approached youth with a smile and positive light when sharing the practice of yoga.
 He has donated not only his time and talent but also a huge posterboard with Dharma Mitra poses for youth to see during class."

 This is an all levels Hatha Yoga Class.
 We will flow through a variety of yoga postures to open the breath, strengthen the body and calm the mind.
 We will build stability in the core and end with Meditation.
 Poses adjusted for any injuries.
 Bring Yoga Mat and Block if you have it.
-Preregistration required.
+This is the class I currently teach at the King County Detention Center.

 In August of 2008 I went through the life changing experience of completing the Dharma Mittra 200 hour Life of a Yogi teacher training course.
 I have already begun teaching classes privately in my home studio and at local community centers.
 What I liked so much about this training was it that emphasized the spritual side of yoga first.
 The asana physical practice is used as a gateway to achieve the ceasing of the chattering of the mind stuff (citta chatter) in order to achieve union with the divine Self that lives internally in the space to the right of the physical heart.
 This Atman Self is what we carry with us from incarnation to incarnation.
 It will never leave us.
 When you and I are in this place of Atman we say Namaste denoting that then there is only one of us.